 The Frisco Double Cat Scratcher won’t win any beauty contests, but it’s a cheap and effective way to keep your cat’s paws neat and trim.

-3. PetFusion Jumbo Lounger Cat Scratcher Toy with Catnip — Premium Choice
+3. PetFusion Lounger Cat Scratcher Catnip Toy — Premium Choice

 It may look more like a modern art piece than a scratching post, but don’t let appearances fool you — the PetFusion Jumbo Lounger will do an excellent job of filing your cat’s nails down.